-Baras’ parents came to the United States as Romanian, Jewish immi-grants in 1925, compelled by rising anti-semitism during the interwar period.
+Throughout his life, Robert Baras (1930-2016) developed a painterly vocabulary of luminescent wraiths, nebulous forms, and abstracted linear systems, drawn from the elemental enigma of the natural world.
+The story behind Baras’ artistic accomplishments is a synonymous and vivid aspect of his creative evolution, and provides the underpinnings of his oeuvre.
+Baras’ parents came to the United States as Romanian-Jewish immigrants in 1925, compelled by rising anti-semitism during the interwar period.
 That the discrimination reached its zenith through the Iron Guard, Romania’s alliance with Nazi Germany in World War II, and its ethnic-cleansing pogroms against its own Jewish communities, shows the prescience of the Baras’ decision.
-The threat of such social, and po-litical destruction, along with the prospect of a more equitable, prosper-ous life in America, formed the backdrop to Robert Baras’ origins.
+The threat of such social and political destruction, along with the prospect of a more equitable, prosperous life in America, formed the backdrop to Robert Baras’ origins.

-From the mid-nineties and for the last twenty years of his life he spent his time be-tween Connecticut, and the South of France, where he worked among the landscapes, and legacies of his artistic forebears, pursuing new for-mulations and expanding his legacy, until his death in 2016.
+From the mid-nineties and for the last twenty years of his life, Baras spent his time between Connecticut and the South of France, working among the landscapes and legacies of his artistic forebears, pursuing new formulations and expanding his legacy until his death, in 2016.
 Today his work speaks anew from the roots of its formation.
-His experience as the son of immigrants, and the prejudice and otherness pressed upon his family through their Jewish heritage, are resonant with today’s fraught and divisive legislative rhetoric.
+His experience as the son of immigrants, and the prejudice and otherness pressed upon his family through their Jewish heritage, continues to resonate with today’s fraught and divisive legislative rhetoric.